pact-foundation/pact.io/readme.md

 ### Next steps

+*Contract tests should focus on the messages (requests and responses) rather than the behaviour*.
+It can be tempting to use contract tests to write general functional tests for the provider.
+Experience shows this to leads to painful experiences with brittle tests.
+See [this guide for contract testing best practices](https://docs.pact.io/best-practices/consumer/contract-tests-vs-functional-tests).

 *Pact tests should be data independent*.
 Pact tests are best when successful verification doesn’t depend on the specific data that the provider returns.
 See this guide for best practices when describing interactions.

-*Contract tests should focus on what the consumer needs*.
-It can be tempting to use contract tests to write general functional tests for the provider.
-Experience shows this to leads to painful experiences with brittle tests.
-See [this guide for contract testing best practices](https://docs.pact.io/best_practices/contract_tests_vs_functional_tests.html).

 *Use the broker to integrate Pact with your CI infrastructure.* Integrating Pact with your continuous integration infrastructure is a major win for safe and successful deployment.
 See this guide for Pact integration best practices